mnezerka/blue-sensors/doc/packaging.rst

 Phase 3 - TODO
 --------------
 - prepare box (3D printing) for standard board size (4x6cm)
+- if the display is part of the device, it should be attached via dupont cables instead hard soldering
 - assemble first prototype with connector for Dallas sensors